rgriscom/Elicited-Linguistic-Data-Wrangler/README.md

 1. Choose the options in the first form and press the first play button.
 [Step 1 Option Descriptions](https://github.com/rgriscom/Elicited-Linguistic-Data-Wrangler/blob/main/Documentation/Step_1_Option_Descriptions.md)

 2. Fill out the information in the generated form and press the second play button.
-[Step 2 Option Descriptions]()
+[Step 2 Option Descriptions](https://github.com/rgriscom/Elicited-Linguistic-Data-Wrangler/blob/main/Documentation/Step_2_Option_Descriptions.md)

+3. Press the "Browse" button to upload your files.